nataliiasolomchak21/codeasy-quiz/README.md

 ![Home section](README-images/home-page-home-section-feature.png)
 </details>

-  * Home section includes two text elemnts, an image for stylistic purpose and a button that initiates the quiz.
+  * The Home section includes two text elements, an image for stylistic purposes and a button that initiates the quiz.
-  * This feature will allow user get some information about the website and they can achieve using it as well as initiate the quiz with "Start Quiz" button.
+  * This feature will allow user to get some information about the website and they can achieve using it as well as start the quiz with "Start Quiz" button.
 <details><summary><b>Quiz</b></summary>

 ![Quiz](README-images/home-page-quiz-feature.png)
 </details>

-  * Quiz includes 2 text elements, an unordered list and a "Next" button that enables user that go to the next quiz question.
+  * The Quiz includes 2 text elements, an unordered list and a "Next" button that enables user that go to the next quiz question.
   * This feature will allow user to go through 15 questions on HTML, CSS and JavaScript fundamentals as well as having four different options to choose from.
-The "Next" is also disabled, preventing user from going to the next question if the existing one is not being selected.
+The "Next" button is also disabled, preventing user from moving on until an answer is selected.
 <details><summary><b>Selected answers</b></summary>

 ![Selected answers](README-images/quiz-answer-selected-feature.png)
 </details>

-  * This feature allows user to see the correct answer if the answer they selected is incorrect as well as enable the "Next" button to work highlighting it in a darker colour.
+  * This feature shows user the correct answer if the selection is incorrect and enables the "Next" button to work highlighting it in a darker colour.

 <details><summary><b>Score</b></summary>